jade-hpc-gpu/jade-hpc-gpu.github.io/support.md

 permalink: "/support/"
 ---

-## Current Status
-**The JADE service is currently down for maintentance at the moment and will be running again w/c 27th March 2023.
-Thank you for your patience.**

 ## JADE System Status ##

 The current status of the JADE system is displayed on the [Hartree Centre Status page](https://stfc.service-now.com/hcssp?id=services_status).